teadetime/robosys/README.md

 ### Abstract
 ---
-This project seeks to make a single robotic finger that can be controlled in any direction.
-This finger will utilize a 3 chamber design as demonstrated in the cited papers.
-This actuator will be made up of 3 different air chambers and will be wrapped with a rope of some sort.
-This wrapping will keep the actuator from expanding as it is inflated and will force the actuator to bend.
+This project describes how a robotic finger can be created that can be controlled in any direction.
+This finger utilizes a 3 air-chamber design as demonstrated in previous research [1],[2].
+As each chamber is infalted it causes a bending motion opposite of the chamber location.
+This actuator contains 3 different air chambers and will be wrapped in a material.
+This material keeps the actuator from expanding as it is inflated and will force the actuator to bend.
 The actuator's goal is to be able to extend as well as bend/curl along any direction.
-My original plan was to build two different models using pneumatic artificial muscles in addition to a custom silicon molded actuator.
-Unfortunately, the nylon sheathing I got was too small for the balloons to inflate.
+This is possible as different amounts of pressure in each chamber cause the the actuator to bend in different directions and amounts

 This actuator will fall into the fiber-reinforced-actuator group, as the entire structure will be wrapped in an inextricable layer.
 There will be three controllable chambers and varying the pressure in each of them relative to the others should allow for curling motion in any direction relative to its nominal direction.